Sunday, 28 June 2026

 at this time.
 You ask yourself – do they do that?

-in dirt on the ground - with heart’s singing glad
+in dirt on the ground - hearts singing and glad

-He’s had his fill, leashed outside the vape shop,
+He’s had his fill, leashed outside vape shops,

 Waterstone’s, Boots the Chemist, the Co-Op -